pygfx/wgpu-py/codegen/README.md

 * Put a comment that contains the corresponding IDL-line for each method and attribute.
 * Mark unknown classes, methods and properties with a FIXME comment.

-The update process is as follows:
+The update process to follow:

 * Download the latest `idlparser.py`.
 * Run `python codegen` to apply the automatic patches to the code.
-* Now go through all FIXME comments that were made, and apply any necessary changes.
+* Now go through all FIXME comments that were addes, and apply any necessary changes.
 Remove the FIXME comment if no further action is needed.
 Note that all new classes/methods/properties (instead those marked as hidden) need a docstring.
-* Run `python wgpu.codegen` again (with a check arg?) to validate that all is well.
+* Run `python wgpu.codegen` again to validate that all is well.

 In some cases we may want to deviate from the WebGPU API, because well ...
 Python is not JavaScript.
 To tell the patcher logic how we deviate from the WebGPU spec: